MiguelSF1/15-Puzzle/README.md

 # 15-Puzzle

-Compile with the command 'javac *.java' and run with 'java Game15'
+Compile with the command 'javac *.java' and run with 'java Main'